Page 9: Historical Events In April - 18

 2019 NepaliSat-1 is launched.
 It is Nepal's first ever research satellite to be sent into space on this day in history.

-2020 44 suspected Boko Haram members are found dead, apparently due to poisoning, inside a prison in N'Djamena, Chad on this day in history.
+2020 On April - 18 44 suspected Boko Haram members are found dead, apparently due to poisoning, inside a prison in N'Djamena, Chad.

-2021 Twelve football clubs, including three from La Liga and leading clubs from the Premier League and Serie A, agree to join a new breakaway European Super League, prompting international condemnation.
-Two days later, following major protests from supporters, other clubs and politicians, Manchester City withdraw from the league; this prompts all the remaining Premier League clubs and three others to do the same on this day in history.
+2021 On April - 18 twelve football clubs, including three from La Liga and leading clubs from the Premier League and Serie A, agree to join a new breakaway European Super League, prompting international condemnation.
+Two days later, following major protests from supporters, other clubs and politicians, Manchester City withdraw from the league; this prompts all the remaining Premier League clubs and three others to do the same.

-2021 The 2021 Cape Verdean parliamentary election takes place on this day in history.
+2021 On this day in history the 2021 Cape Verdean parliamentary election takes place.

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | Next Page »